to the one an aroma from death to death, to the other an aroma from life to life And who is adequate for these things?2 Corinthians 2:16(NASB)

 In His great, High Priestly prayer, which was delivered to the Father on the night that Christ was betrayed, the Lord Jesus prayed that Christians would be united together as one - for we are one-in-Christ.

-The gospel of salvation is a message of hope to those that believe on the Lord Jesus Christ.. but it is also the toxic message of death and destruction, to those that reject His offer of salvation, and ridicule His holy Word.
+The gospel of salvation we proclaim is a wonderful message of hope to those that believe on the Lord Jesus Christ.
+We are a fragrance of Christ to God among those who are being saved and we share a message of hope and encouragement.
+However, to the unsaved, our message is the toxic message of death and destruction.
+To those that are saved the gospel is a message of life and hope, but to those that reject His offer of salvation, and ridicule His holy Word the truth, it is toxic - it becomes an aroma of death to death.

-To those of us who believe that Christ died on the cross, was buried and rose again the third day for the forgiveness of sins and life everlasting, Paul's message is like a sweet, aromatic perfume.
-It is a sweet-smelling fragrance, to those that are being sanctified by grace through faith, for we were passing from one type of glory to another - as we are being conformed into the image and likeness of the Lord Jesus Christ, by the power of the indwelling Holy Spirit.
+To those of us who believe that Christ died on the cross, was buried, and rose again the third day for the forgiveness of sins and life everlasting, Paul's message is like a sweet, aromatic perfume.
+It is a sweet-smelling fragrance, to those that are being sanctified by grace through faith, for we were passing from one type of glory to another.
+As we journey towards our heavenly home we are being conformed into the image and likeness of the Lord Jesus Christ, by the power of the indwelling Holy Spirit.

-However, to the unbeliever, who rejects God's offer of salvation, the same message is to them a stench of death.
-The truth of the glorious gospel of grace to rebellious humanity, is like a rancid, putrefying corpse.
+However, to the unbeliever, who rejects God's offer of salvation, our message of hope is a stench of death.
+The truth of the glorious gospel of grace to rebellious humanity is like a rancid, putrefying corpse.
 To those that are dead in their sins, it is an aroma from death to death.
-They are spiritually dead in their trespasses and sins and have the condemnation of death on their soul - because they do not believe on the only begotten Son of God.
+They are not only spiritually dead in their trespasses and sins but they also have the condemnation of death on their soul - because they do not believe on the only begotten Son of God.

-To the believer however, the good news of the gospel of grace is an aroma from life to life.. from spiritual life at salvation.. to everlasting life with Christ Jesus our Lord - in the eternal ages to come.
+To the believer, however, the good news of the gospel of grace is an aroma from life to life.. from a new, spiritual life in Christ at salvation.. to everlasting life with Christ Jesus our Lord - in the eternal ages to come - for those whom He justified He also glorified.
+He Who began a good work in us at salvation has promised to complete it when we go to be with Him in heavenly places.

 Paul recognises that delivery of the glorious gospel of Christ is a tremendous responsibility, for the message of the Cross has far-reaching consequences... and so he asks the question: who is adequate for these things?
 Who is qualified for a service like this?
 Who is competent to carry out such a service to the Lord, as the preaching the gospel of grace - to a lost and dying world?